estebanmunchjones2019/react-hooks-article/readme.md

 ## What are hooks?

-If you know about hooks, feel free to jump to section ❌
+If you already feel comfortable using hooks, feel free to jump to [this section](#global-state-management-requirements).

 Hooks are **functions** that start with the name `use` and then the name of something else, like `State`, giving the full name  `useState`, as an example.